Selling online courses securely

 Protection of course content in hostile environments

-When you are selling online courses you need to make sure that the protection you apply to prevent copying and piracy has controls capable of working in hostile environments.
+When you are selling online courses or trying to sell notes online you need to make sure the controls of the copying and piracy protection you’re using work in hostile environments.
 And surviving an intermittent Internet service.
 Not everywhere has fiber to the doorway and in some places copper is removed by local ‘entrepreneurs’ just as fast as it can be installed.

 So what characteristics do you need to have in your elearning course protection system to help you sell to and reach the largest market with the lowest risk?